-Approaches, methodologies and planning of activities were constantly adapted in response to the participants' needs and concerns.
-These include:
+Approaches, methodologies and planning of activities were constantly adapted in response to the participants' needs and concerns

-- Duration The workshops included a wide range of activities with the view of providing a full experience for one-off participants as well as ongoing training for regular participants.
-Participants sometimes felt that there was not sufficient time for the creative process.
-I addressed this by emphasising the importance of the process rather than presenting a result at the end of every session. - Time-keeping due to various personal reasons, lateness was a recurring problem.
+The duration of the workshops did not always seem sufficient to the participants.
+The workshops included a wide range of activities with the view of providing a full experience for one-off participants as well as ongoing training for regular participants.
+Participants sometimes felt that there was not enough time for the creative process.
+I addressed this by emphasizing the importance of the process rather than presenting a result at the end of every session.

+Due to various personal reasons, lateness was a recurring problem.
 In an attempt to keep the inclusive nature of the workshops, I adopted a modular approach to accommodate this, in which the second part, focusing mainly on creative writing or devising, could be experienced without the preparatory aspects of the first.

-• Mixed level-ness Though some participants were worried about their lack of experience in comparison with others, the mixed level of the group was ultimately an advantage.
-Turino (2009, 110) describes the value of participatory practice in improvisation:
+The various levels of experience in performance and creative practice posed a potential challenge.
+Though some participants were worried about their lack of experience in comparison with others, the mixed level of the group was ultimately an advantage.
+Turino (2009: 110) describes the value of participatory practice in improvisation: